Teaching Your Dog to Stay

 Remember the 3ds?
 Duration distance distraction?
 We use these to help our dogs develop fluency with Any behavior that we are teaching.

 Bungee stays are a great drill for teaching stay.
-In this drill you are teaching your dog about distance while minimizing duration and adding little distraction, your movement.
-(Remember the 3 Ds?
-Duration, distraction, and distance.)
+In this drill you are teaching your dog about keeping a stay while you add distance.
+You are adding distance little by little, as well as the distraction of your movement.

 As always start training this drill in an area with few distractions, a hungry dog, and some treats.